2023 - horizontal white fair-start-movement most effective tagline

 What is it you're looking for?

-Those claiming to prevent such threats – especially lawyers – used a system of moving goalposts to assess progress and raise funding.
-But relative to the fixed standard that was necessary to actually prevent the threats, the progress was being undone daily by inequitable growth.
+Those claiming to prevent such threats – especially lawyers – used a deceptive system of moving goalposts to constantly assess progress and raise funding.
+But relative to the fixed standard – child/political equity – that was necessary to actually prevent the threats, the progress was being undone daily by inequitable growth – growth that benefited those lawyers and the funders backing them.
+In the case of those tasked with and claiming to protect animals, their work is the most easily falsifiable – dealing with the most vulnerable class of entities and the legitimacy of the system they use.

 Those like Trump did not simply win.
 The progressive systems meant to block him were corrupted.